slightech/MYNT-EYE-VINS-FUSION-Samples/README.md

 device_params_left.yaml  (the left camera calib info) device_params_right.yaml  (the right camera calib info)
 ```
-By the way,you can check the data if you get the unsatisfactory resault.
+By the way,you can check the data if you get the unsatisfactory result.

 If you want to use other config.yml in this project,please remind the params in config.yml behind.
 ```